-Figure 13: Battle of Bosworth
+Figure 11: Battle of Bosworth

-to mark the end of the Plantagenet dynasty, making it a defining moment of English and Welsh history.
+York, was killed in the battle.
+Historians consider Bosworth Field to mark the end of the Plantagenet dynasty, making it a defining moment of English and Welsh history.

 - 6.22 The battlefield area is focused in the valley bottom south of Shenton, west of Dadlington extending as far as Upton Park in the south-west of Sheepy Parish.
 Ambion Hill is historically the traditional location of Richard III's camp on the night before the battle and has long associations with the event such as King Richard's Well.
 Crown Hill saw the symbolic end of the battle in the crowning of Henry Tudor as Henry VII. - 6.23 The area is recognised as a Registered Battlefield, an iconic location in English history.